 When exercising with degenerative disc disease, it is extremely important to make sure your hips are strong.
 This exercise will help you with just that.

-If you don’t have a set of resistance bands, grab some of my exclusive resistance bands here (they are TOTALLY worth it).
+If you don’t have a set of resistance bands, grab some here.

 5. Supine isometric hip flexion